Continuing Education Training

 In today’s world, conflict and division may seem to be the norm.
 It’s heartbreaking to witness the harm caused by adversarial systems, the breakdown of relationships, and the lack of accountability.

-That’s why Restorative Justice Project Maine is here to guide you with the Foundations in Restorative Practices Program.
+Restorative Justice Project Maine is here to guide you with the Foundations in Restorative Practices Program.

 group of people talking together outside on the grass